|

 and place of the hearing.
 There shall be a minimum of thirty days between

-the notification and the hearing.
-Within two weeks after completion of a hearing, the Hearings Committee
+- Within two weeks after completion of a hearing, the Hearings Committee

 Chairman shall report the committee's findings and its decision, including